 “Look,” said a frantic Jason Dant from his Horton Street home in Penn Valley.
 “It’s people like me who protect all the people who want to seize my weapons and I’ll be damned if I’m going to let some two-bit government employee come onto my property and take my 27 weapons.
 If a few people have to die to protect my 2nd Amendment rights, that’s uncomfortable, but it’s just the way it is.
 A militia is what the people say it is, not what the government tells us it is.”

-The Scooper reached out to the White House for comment, but only received a brief email stating similar programs were quite successful in the past month in Texas and other southern states.
+The Scooper reached out to the White House for comment, but only received a brief email stating similar programs were quite successful in the past month in Texas and other southern states and that President Trump is considering discontinuing the Obama-era program.